 Rancher is an open-source multi-cluster management platform.
 Starting with Rancher v2.6.1, Rancher has integrated Harvester by default to centrally manage VMs and containers.

-Deploying Rancher Server
+Deploying Rancher server

-Use one of the following guides to deploy and provision Rancher and a Kubernetes cluster with the provider of your choice:
+For production setup, please use one of the following guides to deploy and provision Rancher and a Kubernetes cluster with the provider of your choice:

 - AWS (uses Terraform)

 - AWS Marketplace (uses Amazon EKS)